Bill Drummond: No Music Day

-The17
+The 17

-Drummond's most recent music project is a choir called The17.
-His first formal performance of The17 was staged with 16 other men in a studio in Leicester in 2004.
+Drummond's most recent music project is a choir, the 17.
+His first formal performance of The 17 was staged with 16 other men in a studio in Leicester in 2004.
 It followed thoughts about music that Drummond had been having for many years.
 With the advent of recorded music via the internet, iPods and MP3 players etc. Drummond proclaims that "all recorded music has run its course."
-The17 creates music that follows no musical history, or necessarily has words, melodies or rhythms.
+The 17 creates music that follows no musical history, or necessarily has words, melodies or rhythms.
 It may be made up of many human voices or none.
 Performances may only be recorded and played back once and then deleted.
-The17 can be made up of as many people who want to be a part of it at the time of a performance; they are all then lifetime members.
+The 17 can be made up of as many people who want to be a part of it at the time of a performance; they are all then lifetime members.

-After the first 17 Scores for The17 Drummond opened the writing process to collaborations with The17 members.
-The17 now has several thousand members who have carried out performances on Drummond's Coast-to-Coast tour across the UK, and a World Tour which has included Jerusalem, Beijing, Port-au-Prince and Gothenburg.
+After the first 17 Scores for The 17 Drummond opened the writing process to collaborations with The 17 members.
+The 17 now has several thousand members who have carried out performances on Drummond's Coast-to-Coast tour across the UK, and a World Tour which has included Jerusalem, Beijing, Port-au-Prince and Gothenburg.
 100 performances REPEAT in the town of Derby as a residency for the new Quad arts centre titled Slice Through Derby, were photographed as an ongoing exhibit at the gallery and published as a 100 piece photoset.
-Performances and actions in Port-au-Prince for the Ghetto Biennale at the end of 2009 preceded the January Haitian earthquake, and the habitual graffito "Imagine Waking Up Tomorrow And All Music Has Disappeared" took on a new resonance in a city with no electricity or infrastructure, rendered suddenly -relatively - musicless.
-Local artist Claudel Casseus wrote an account of this for Drummond during the reconstruction published as a book Imajine (Penkiln Burn 14, 2011), and Drummond's own feelings on the residency and the17 actions, Haiti and the earthquake form four of the interview questions in Drummond's 100 project originally posed by Radio 4.
+Performances and actions in Port-au-Prince for the Ghetto Biennale at the end of 2009 preceded the January Haitian earthquake, and the habitual graffito "Imagine Waking Up Tomorrow And All Music Has Disappeared" took on a new resonance in a city with no electricity or infrastructure, rendered suddenly -relatively – musicless.
+Local artist Claudel Casseus wrote an account of this for Drummond during the reconstruction published as a book Imajine (Penkiln Burn 14, 2011), and Drummond's own feelings on the residency and the 17 actions, Haiti and the earthquake form four of the interview questions in Drummond's 100 project originally posed by Radio 4.